GPU-Acceleration of Parallel Unconditionally Stable Group Explicit Finite Difference Method: Reports and Discussions

 The figure \ref{bi1880} shows the number of calculated finite difference scheme mesh nodes per second (GPU calculation speed) for different VB numbers.
 We have run the algorithms for several VB number values and constant nodes numbers (since, VB increment results in $M$ increment and nodes number ($M\times N$) is supposed to be constant, the $N$ number decreases while VB increases.
-According to the number of GPU device hardware blocks (9), as the VBs number varies from 1 to 18, we ran the algorithm for each VB number, one by one, to see its effect on the computation speed, much exactly, around 9.
+According to the number of GPU device hardware blocks (9), as the VBs number varies from 1 to 18, we ran the algorithm for each VB number, one by one, to see its effect on the computation speed, more exactly, around 9.
 After that we ran the algorithm for multiples of 4, from 20 to 80.
 As it was expected, the plot has an increasing manner by increasing the VBs number from 1 to 9, because we are using more GPU hardware blocks.
 The interesting event is the plot downfall at the point 9 of the horizontal axis.
 It was, completely, expected; because the pigeonhole principle beside the GPU scheduler says that, in point 10, 1 VB would not be assigned to any hardware block and scheduling algorithm wastages would result in performance decrease.
-The plot downfall repeats, again, at the point 18, for the same reason.\\ Totally, we can mention that increasing the VBs number results in computation speed increment, since, the delivered duties would be broken down into smaller and shorter works; so, each work needs have little time and, finally, the short time losses in the GPU running process would be revived.
+The plot downfall repeats, again, at the point 18, for the same reason.\\ In general, we can say that increasing the VBs number results in computation speed increment, since, the delivered duties would be broken down into smaller and shorter works; so, each work needs have little time and, finally, the short time losses in the GPU running process would be revived.
 Moreover, about the oscillations it should be said that they are because of the effect of the hardware block numbers on the scheduling management of VBs increment.
 Of course, the oscillations decrease by the VBs number increment; because shrinking the delivered works and reviving the short time GPU losses negate the effect of hardware block numbers, gradually.
 Since, we are interested in viewing the results for large $N$ values, it is preferable not to choose large $M$ values; therefore, we intend to set an almost small VB number which results in an almost high performance.
-The figure \ref{bi1880} suggests the VB number to be 16.\\ Now, all of the variables are set and the only remained point is setting a range for $N$.
+The figure \ref{bi1880} suggests the VB number to be 16.\\ Therefore, the value of $M$ will be multiplication of number of VBs in threads-per-block, that is $16 \times 512 = 8192$.
+However, in practice, we change it a little ($8192 + 16 = 8208$) to become divisible into the 72 stream processors.
+Recall that by distributing the treads, equally, among the 72 stream processors, we made our selves free of synchronizing them.
+As we tested that in this case, in practice (as we tested), the computations in all of the 72 stream processors are done simultaneously.\\ Now, all of the variables are set and the only remained point is setting a range for $N$.
 The experiments showed that our used laptop GPU threads have the ability of computing about 40000 nodes ($M\times N$).
 If the nodes number increases from the border, the thread lifetime would finish and the GPU error occurs.
 As it is obvious, thread nodes number is the product of its SDC size in the number of iterations ($N$).
 Remember that we have set the SDC size to 32; so the maximum number of iterations which can be set, practically, would be about 1200.
-We do not have any limitation for the minimum value and chose 20 for the minimum and ran the algorithm for the set variables and this range.\\ The results could be seen in the figure \ref{rsi}.
-The priority of the GPU run time is not hidden from the reader.
-It is illustrated that $N$ value increment does not decrease from GPU priority.
+We do not have any limitation for the minimum value and chose 20 for the minimum and ran the algorithm for the set variables and this range.
+The results are depicted in the figure \ref{rsi} which show the priority of the GPU run time over the CPU.
+It is illustrated that increment in $N$ value does not decrease the GPU superiority.
 The GPU times have almost a double excellence over the CPU multi-thread results and a five times excellence over the CPU single thread results.